MicrosoftEdge/WebView2Feedback/FindOnPage.md

 The WebView2Find API offers methods and events for text finding and navigation within a WebView2 control.
-It enables developers to programmatically initiate find operations, navigate find results, suppress default UI, and customize find configurations like query and search direction.
+It enables developers to programmatically initiate find operations, navigate find results, suppress default UI, and customize find configurations like query and find direction.
 It also tracks the status of operations, indicating completion, match count changes, and match index changes.

 ## Examples